 1824 – 1901

 Moses Dickson was an abolitionist, soldier, minister, and founder of possibly the first independent Freedmen Secret Society in the United States.
 Dickson would form the Knights of Liberty, an anti-slavery organization that planned a slave uprising in the United States.
-The Knights of Liberty were also instrumental in helping escaped slaves reach freedom through the Underground Railroad.
-Dickson claimed to have trained 47,240 men who would fight in the Civil War.
+The Knights of Liberty were also instrumental in helping enslaved people reach freedom through the Underground Railroad.
+Dickson reported that the network grew to include more than 40,000 enslaved and free Black men who drilled and prepared for a coordinated uprising; according to his later account, many eventually served the Union during the Civil War.
 He also founded a Freedmen self-help organization, The International Order of Twelve Knights and Daughters of Tabor, and was a co-founder of Lincoln University in Missouri.

 Prince Rivers